 Dr. Knobloch’s examines “how people communicate within close relationships.”
 “More specifically,” she writes on her University of Illinois bio page, “I examine how people's communication both shapes and reflects the ways they think about their relationships.
 I have focused on times of transition because individuals are more aware of their relationships when those relationships are in flux.”
 Dr. Knobloch is the recipient of many distinguished awards, including the Charles H. Woolbert Research Award at the 2018 National Communication Association Conference.

 With her incredibly relevant and important research in Interpersonal & “Dark Side” Communication, Friendship and Peer Communication, and Sexual Communication, Dr. Lucas was awarded “an Early Career Grant from CMU for a project entitled, ‘Emerging Adults in College: The Role of Friends in Sexual Decision-Making’” in 2014 and recently won her university’s Teaching Excellence Award.
-For more information on Dr. Lucas, visit the CMU Department of Communication and Dramatic Arts website.
+For more information on Dr. Lucas, visit the CMU Department of Communication website.

 “One line of (my) research,” Dr. Samter explains on her Bryant University bio page, “examines how individual differences in social cognition, beliefs about the role communication skills play in relationships, and skill performance influence a person’s ability to initiate and maintain successful interpersonal relationships.”
 Additionally, Dr. Samter’s research also interrogates “communication skills as a function of age, ethnicity, relationship type, and context,” and recently, she has undertaken research probing the “role of prayer and religion” in dealing with stressful situations.